 We understand that some of our members may have financial difficulties, so we offer a set reduction in product, services or membership fees for members who are in receipt of a state benefit (see list below) (not tax credits), in receipt of a state pension, or who are unwaged with no personal income.
+In addition to this, we also offer a discount to members who are earning a low income (see membership reduced fee request procedure below).
 We are unable to offer reduced membership fees based on other factors such as age, location or gender.

 All product, service or membership fee reductions are based upon your membership fee, so it is important that, at renewal, you ensure your subscription is a true reflection of your current circumstances.

 If this reflects your circumstances we ask you each year at renewal (and upon application) to self-declare that you are either in receipt of a state benefit, state pension or are unwaged with no personal income.
 Your membership subscription will then be discounted accordingly.

 - Disability Living Allowance